Course Credits and Classification

 Traditional undergraduate student classifications:

-- A freshman is one who has completed less than eight course credit units.
+- A freshman is one who has completed less than seven course credit units.

-- A sophomore is one who has completed at least eight course credit units.
+- A sophomore is one who has completed at least seven course credit units.

 - A senior is one who has completed at least 25 course credit units.